 Salt and Pepper to taste

-In a small bowl, combine soy sauce (or liquid aminos), worcestershire, liquid smoke, hot sauce, chicken stock, brown sugar and all spices.
-Stir to combine and dissolve the brown sugar.
+In a small bowl, combine soy sauce (or liquid aminos), Worcestershire, hot sauce, chicken stock, and all spices.
+Stir to combine.

 Pour mixture over greens.
 Cover the slow cooker and cook on low for 8-9 hours or high for 4-5 hours or until the peas are tender but not mushy.